Handicap Guidelines: Setting Initial Handicaps

 For a Beginner

-A Handicapper will have to watch the player play a number of games and ask himself how many bisques the player needs to win half his games against opponents he is likely to play.
+A Handicapper will have to watch the player play several games and ask himself how many bisques the player needs to win half his games against opponents he is likely to play.

 The player whose handicap is being assessed should then construct and play a four-ball break to peg, finishing with a tidy leave.
 Each attempt should be continued to the peg even if disaster strikes along the way.